-How And Where To Buy Ripple (XRP) In the UK (2021 Version)XRP
+Where and How To Buy Ripple In the UK (2021 Version)XRP

 Although the coin is commonly known as Ripple, let’s clear something out before going any further.

 The “Ripple” name might refer to Ripple Labs, Inc., the company that created it.
 Or to RippleNet, the blockchain-based global payments system they created.
 Financial institutions can send money around the world for a minimal fee through the Ripple network.

 The XRP Ledger is an open-source project, an independent entity from Ripple.
 Its native digital currency is the XRP.
 Everyone can own XRP or build over the XRP Ledger.

 The company, Ripple Labs, created products for financial institutions to make cross-border payments over the XRP Ledger.
 Their service “uses the digital asset XRP to source liquidity during cross-border transactions.”
 The XRP is a bridge currency between several Fiat currencies.

 The company, Ripple Labs, claims it doesn’t control the XRP Ledger or the XRP coin.
 They do hold approximately half of the XRP in existence, though.

 Explanatory note aside, everybody calls the XRP coin “Ripple.”
 And so do we.

 Best way and place to buy Ripple (XRP) in the UK

 We’re going to cut to the chase and tell you how and where to buy XRP, but rest assured you’re going to need a wallet that supports the coin to store your cryptocurrency.
 More on that later.